morejust/foundation/README.md

-# sync
+# fund

-Receive unspent outputs by link. https://flightwallet.org
+Receive funding for your open-source projects.